 2017: Consistent results continueMore than a year later, two additional studies on humans were published.
 The first one, released in November 2017, was a self-funded study by supplement company Elysium Health, Inc. examining the safety and sustainability of Basis, its own supplement.
 Basis is a combination of NR and pterostilbene (PT), a polyphenol found in blueberries linked to anti-aging.
 The randomized, double-blind trial included 120 healthy subjects between the ages of 60-80 years old.
 They were assigned to one of three groups in which each completed eight weeks of daily supplementation: (1) a placebo group, (2) a dose of 250 mg NR + 50 mg PT, or (3) a dose of 500 mg NR + 100mg PT.
 The lower-dose group experienced a 40% increase in NAD+, while the double dose group's levels rose by ~90% (as seen in Figure 2).
 No adverse side effects were noted, and the researchers concluded that NR safely and effectively increases NAD+ levels.

 A month later, a much smaller study showed similar results.
 Eight subjects took increasing doses of NR for eight days.
 Doses started at 250mg of NR on days one and two, then doubled every two days ending with 2,000mg on days seven and eight.
-Their blood was analyzed at baseline and day nine.
+Their blood was analyzed at baseline on day nine.
 Researchers found that NAD+ levels increased in all subjects, ranging from 35-168%.

 2018: Disappointing results on metabolic functionIn March 2018, a randomized crossover trial examined both the tolerability of NR supplementation in healthy adults and multiple secondary outcomes.
 ChromaDex also partially funded the study and provided the study pills.
 The study included 24 lean and healthy men and women between the ages of 55-79 years old.
 Half of them were placed in Group A, where they received a placebo for six weeks before crossing over to receive 1,000mg of NR capsules for the remaining six weeks.
 Subjects in Group B received the NR supplementation first, followed by the placebo.
 NR supplementation raised levels of NAD+ by ~60% compared to the placebo.
 Furthermore, people with lower blood cellular levels experienced a greater increase in NAD+ levels.
 The researchers also found that NR generally lowered blood pressure and reduced aortic stiffness, but these findings were not significant.
 Several other secondary outcomes did not improve, including physical activity, body fat, markers of exercise performance, or glucose and insulin regulation.